Hydrotherapy Trial Sessions Increase Aquatic Therapy Program Support and Referrals

-When Central Kansas Orthopedic Group received their HydroWorx 350 several months ago, owner Troy Moore spent a Friday giving all staff members first-hand knowledge of the pool.
+When Central Kansas Orthopedic Group received their HydroWorx 350, owner Troy Moore spent a Friday giving all staff members first-hand knowledge of the pool.

-When the staff members feel the jets and their multi-directional resistance, experience the freedom of movement on the treadmill, and feel the hydrostatic pressure improving blood circulation and providing natural resistance, they become more apt and able to discuss these benefits with clients.
+When the staff members experience what it’s like to use the massage jets, feel water resistance, and walk on an underwater treadmill, they become more apt and able to discuss these benefits accurately with clients.

 If you’re like many HydroWorx clients, somewhere in the neighborhood of 30-50% of your outpatient business comes through referrals from other patients.
 Even if current patients aren’t using the HydroWorx pool for their own therapy, they can easily be educated as to its merits and share the message.

-Rachel McDermott, former director of therapy for Stonehill Franciscan Services, demonstrates ways to lead a staff discussion with clients about the benefits of the HydroWorx pool and encourages staff to give patients an experience in the pool before beginning therapy.
-McDermott asserts that what is more effective than telling a patient about the pool, is actually letting him or her experience it, first-hand.
+Rachel McDermott, former director of therapy for Stonehill Franciscan Services, encourages training your staff to have discussions with clients about the benefits of the HydroWorx pool (and consider offering patients a trial session in the pool before beginning therapy).

-Says McDermott, “Patients are not going to ‘buy-in’ as much as possible unless you put them in the pool and let them try it out and feel it.”
-See a clip of Rachel teaching this concept at a PruittHealth in-service meeting:
+“Patients are not going to ‘buy-in’ as much as possible unless you put them in the pool and let them try it out and feel it,” says Rachel.